Frequently Asked Questions

 Your website says come with ideas.
 Is there a general topic or theme, or is it anything?

-There is a general topic, it will remain secret until it is announced during the keynote speech, February 2nd at 6:00pm.
+There is a general topic, it will remain secret until it is announced during the keynote speech.
 However, it is generally helpful to come with ideas of what you might like to do.
 Note that only work done during the event is eligible to be judged and win prizes.

 Is there a list of people who are looking for teammates, or any sort of built-in pairing mechanism?